 You may change your PCP for any reason, at any time.
 Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.

-Please contact our Member Services department for assistance in changing your PCP.
-PCP changes will take effect on the first day of the month following the date of request.
-You will receive a new membership card that shows the name and phone number of your new PCP.
+Please contact our Member Services department for assistance in changes to your Primary Care Provider (PCP).
+Primary Care Provider (PCP) changes will take effect on the first day of the month following the date of the request.

-Section 2.2 What kinds of medical care can you get without a referral from your PCP?
+Section 2.2 What kinds of medical care and other services can you get without a referral from your PCP?